tan-nate/branchr/README.md

-A Sinatra app that lets users make word trees and view and rate other users' trees.
+A Sinatra app that lets you make word trees.
+To run the app, clone this repo.
+Then run "bundle install", then "shotgun".